iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 **Remark:**

 1. References: <d-cite key="zhang2021complexity"></d-cite> <d-cite key="lin2020near"></d-cite> <d-cite key="boct2023alternating"></d-cite> <d-cite key="yang2022faster"></d-cite>
 2. Some other works also studied the above problems in terms of the fucnction stationarity (i.e., the gradient norm of $f$, rather than it primal), e.g., <d-cite key="lin2020near"></d-cite><d-cite key="xu2023unified"></d-cite>.
-As discussed in <d-cite key="yang2022faster"></d-cite>, it has been shown that function stationarity and primal stationarity are transferable with a mild efforts, here we do not present the results specifically.
+As discussed in <d-cite key="yang2022faster"></d-cite>, it has been shown that function stationarity and primal stationarity are transferable with a mild efforts.
+Thus we do not present the results specifically.

 ### Case 2-4: NC-(S)C Finite-sum and Stochastic Minimax Optimization